 Campsite

-Camping fees must be paid within one hour of selecting a campsite.
-The cost is $20 for tents, RVs, and equestrian sites.
+The cost is $35 for tents, RVs, and equestrian sites.
 A maximum of six people, three tents, and two cars may occupy an individual campsite, only if there is space available.
 Some sites only have enough parking for one vehicle.

 Black Rock Horse Site